sfirke/janitor/cran-comments.md

 # Submission
-2019-04-20
+2020-04-07

 ## Submission summary
-I fixed a test that was failing as a result of the change to `base::sample()` and am submitting this update per CRAN request.
-I've also incorporated new functionality & bug fixes accumulated over the last 9 months since 1.1.1 went to CRAN.
+Release version 2.0.0 of janitor, making many bug fixes and improvements.
+There are minor breaking changes but they don't appear to affect downstream dependencies.

+Timing is a factor: this was sped up to address errors caused by breaking changes to tibble 3.0.0 (now on CRAN, caused serious breakage, so I must release ASAP), dplyr 1.0.0, and R 4.0.0 (caused trivial test failures due to stringsAsFactors default changing).

 ### Test environments

 #### Windows
-* win-builder with R-release 3.5.3 (2019-03-11)
+****** win-builder with R-release 3.6.3 (2020-04-07)
-* Windows 10 with R-oldrel 3.5.0 (local)
+* Windows 10 with R-release 3.6.3 (local)

 #### Linux
-* ubuntu 18.04.2, R-oldrel 3.4.4  (local)
+* ubuntu 18.04.2, R-release 3.6.3  (local)
-* ubuntu 14.04.5 R-release 3.5.3 (Travis CI)
+* ubuntu 14.04.5 R-release 3.6.2 (Travis CI)
-* ubuntu 14.04.5 R-devel R  Under development (unstable) (2019-04-20 r76407) (Travis CI)
+* ubuntu 14.04.5 R-devel R Under development (unstable) (2020-03-13 r77948) (Travis CI)

 #### Mac
-* OS X High Sierra 10.13.3, R-oldrel 3.4.4 (Travis CI)
-* OS X High Sierra 10.13.3, R-release 3.5.3 (Travis CI)
+I can't currently test this on Mac OS due to lack of access to a Mac OS device and problems on Travis CI outside of my control.
+But a very recent build passed on Travis CI.

 ### R CMD check results
 0 errors | 0 warnings | 0 notes

 ### Downstream dependencies
-The nature of changes to janitor in 1.2.0 should not introduce breakage for downstream dependencies.

-I checked the 8 reverse dependencies from CRAN: ballr, bomrang, CGPfunctions, congressbr, driftR, fivethirtyeight, moderndive, questionr.
-There was an error in congressbr, but it is unrelated to janitor (that package currently has errors in its CRAN check results).
+I ran revdepchk::revdep_check() and was able to check 19 of the 20 downstream dependency packages (I was unable to check DCPO).
+I found no errors in downstream dependencies caused by changes to janitor 2.0.0 compared to the current CRAN version.